 On September 1, 2016, the Bureau of Labor Statistics

-reported that productivity declined in the second quarter of 2016.
-This is the third straight quarter that productivity has declined.
+reported that productivity declined in the second quarter of 2016 for the third straight quarter.
 The main reason is probably that businesses have been slow to purchase new equipment.
 However, there may be some demographic trends that have hurt productivity while making productivity harder to measure.

 is a measure of the efficiency that a machine, system, factory, or person converts inputs into useful outputs.
 It is the output achieved per unit over a defined period of time.
 On a microeconomic level, productivity is important for an individual or a company.
 Productivity directly impacts a person or company's income.
 On a macroeconomic level, productivity is essential for improving the standard of living for a country by expanding its production potential.